crypblockcode/algorand-express/README.md

 ## Step 5: Creating a Faucet to Fund Accounts

 Let's look at the code at `routes/transactions.js` to handle the incoming POST request to fund a new account.
-We've purposefully choosen for a POST request to show you how you can access parameters from the request.
+We've purposefully chosen for a POST request to show you how you can access parameters from the request.
 Here, we expect users to send a transaction to `http://localhost:3000/transactions/faucet`.
-With that request, the user should also send a `receiver` address of the account we want to fund.
+The user should also send a `receiver` address of the account we want to fund with that request.

 Firstly, we are importing the `transactionsHelper` which contains the `waitForConfirmation` function the Algorand documentation recommends using to check if a transaction has been confirmed.
 To keep the code clean, we've moved this code to a helper file.

 Further, we find the connection details for the Algod client because writing to the blockchain requires the use of the Algod client.
-We'll also use the Algod client to query the transaction parameters to use for building our payment transaction.
+We'll also use the Algod client to query the transaction parameters for building our payment transaction.

 After creating the `algodClient` connection object, you'll find a hard-coded passphrase for the faucet.
 As a best practice, we recommend using [dotenv](https://www.npmjs.com/package/dotenv) to manage secrets securely.
 By default, this faucet sends 1234 microAlgos to the `receiver` address.
-In order to retrieve the passphrase of a well-funded account with the Algorand sandbox, you can use `goal` to export one of the automatically created accounts for your sandbox.
+To retrieve the passphrase of a well-funded account with the Algorand sandbox, you can use `goal` to export one of the automatically created accounts for your sandbox.
 Here's how you can do this:

 ```sh
 ./sandbox goal account export -a <address>